 Travel and Hospitality

-IDRC publishes the travel and hospitality expenses of its senior executives and Governors in accordance with the Access to Information Act.
-IDRC also provides information on the total annual expenses for each of travel, hospitality and conference fees for the corporation.
+IDRC publishes the travel and hospitality expenses of its senior executives and governors in accordance with the Access to Information Act.
+IDRC also provides information on the corporation's total annual expenses for travel, hospitality and conference fees.

 Basic controls for travel and hospitality expense reporting